wanglab2022/devapadb/README.md

 ## Introduction

-**wanglab2022/devapadb** is a bioinformatics pipeline and database that ...
+**wanglab2022/devapadb** is a bioinformatic pipeline and database that ...

 ## Usage